Extended Streamflow Guidance

 Although spring temperatures affect the pattern of snowmelt runoff and

-consequently the magnitude of peak flows, peak flows also roughly correspond
+consequently the magnitude of peak flows, peak flows may roughly correspond

-It is also important to keep in mind that an extended period of
+to volumetric flows.
+It is also important to keep in mind that an extended

-The spring runoff flood potential will be re-evaluated in mid April and an updated
+The spring runoff flood potential will be re-evaluated in early February and an updated